Email Delivery Connections

 2. Click **Create Connection** in the page header.

-3. In the **Select Email Delivery Service** drawer, select the provider you already prepared, such as **Amazon SES**, **Postmark**, **SendGrid**, **Mailgun**, **Resend**, **Brevo**, or **Custom SMTP**.
+3. In **Select Email Delivery Service**, select the service you already prepared, such as **Amazon SES**, **Postmark**, **SendGrid**, **Mailgun**, **Resend**, **Brevo**, or **Custom SMTP**.

 4. In the **Connect Email Delivery Service** drawer, enter a clear **Connection Name** that tells teammates what the sender is for.

-5. Enter the **From Name** and **From Email** subscribers will see.
+5. Enter the **From Name** and **From Email** that subscribers will see in their inbox.

-6. Use **Workspaces** to assign the connection only to the workspaces allowed to send from this identity.
+6. Use **Workspaces** to assign the connection only to the workspaces that are allowed to send from this identity.

-7. Fill the provider credential fields shown for that provider, such as **API Key**, **Server API Token**, **Region**, **Access Key ID**, **Secret Access Key**, **Sending Key**, **Sending Domain**, **SMTP Host**, **Port**, **Security**, **Username**, or **Password**.
+7. Enter the connection details shown for that service, such as **API Key**, **Server API Token**, **Account API Token**, **Region**, **Access Key ID**, **Secret Access Key**, **Sending Key**, **Sending Domain**, **SMTP Host**, **Port**, **Security**, **Username**, or **Password**.

 8. Click **Save**.

-9. In the connection row, click **Send Test Email** before using the connection in a real broadcast, sequence, or automation.
+9. In the connection row, click **Send Test Email** before you use the connection in a real broadcast, sequence, or automation.

 - **Connection name:** an internal label such as "Main Newsletter SES" or "Client A Postmark".
 Subscribers do not see this name.